Courses are offered subject to demand; not all courses will be offered in any one year.

 CHEM 5110B 3.0 Instrumental Methods in Chemistry

-- This course is designed to introduce graduate students in Chemistry to the use of modern techniques in NMR and mass spectroscopy.
+- This course is designed to introduce graduate students in Chemistry to the use of modern separation (and analytical) techniques.
+General principles of separation techniques are presented and applied to instrumental methods, such as, but not limited to gas chromatography, liquid chromatography and capillary electrophoresis.
 The fundamentals as well as their mode of application to the solution of various chemical problems are discussed.

 CHEM 5120 3.0 Frontiers in Electrochemistry